Giannutri

 Journey time from mainland: 1 hour Distance from nearest mainland port: 29 km |

-Arrive by: Ferry
+Arrive by: ferry

-Arrive from: Porto Santo Stefano Best airports: Rome Fiumicino (183 km), Pisa Airport (230 km) |
+Arrive from: Porto Santo Stefano Fly to: Rome Fiumicino (183 km), Pisa Airport (230 km) |